 Mobile Power Units for the Hartford Marathon Foundation (Electrical Engineering)

-This project was tasked with converting the electrical equipment that the Hartford Marathon Foundation uses during races to entirely green technology.
+This project was tasked with converting the electrical equipment that the Hartford Marathon Foundation (HMF) uses during races to entirely green technology.
 Previously, the HMF used gas generators to power items such as a laptop, an arch inflator and a sound system.

 Matt Anderson, the Hartford Marathon Foundation Director of Operations, said that sustainability has been an important focus of the Eversource Hartford Marathon for many years.